 Successful merger and acquisition (M&A) deals involve meticulous research.
-However, not everyone is good at it.
-About 46% of M&A fail because of improper target identification, inaccurate valuations, and subpar commercial due diligence.
+However, not everyone is good at commercial due diligence.
+Deloitte report highlights that about 46% of M&A fail because of improper target identification, inaccurate valuations, and subpar commercial due diligence.

-How can you improve your chances of a successful investment?
-The solutions include a sound due diligence framework, an easy-to-follow checklist, and the right software.
-Keep reading to learn more.
+How can one improve their chances of a successful investment?
+The solutions include sound due diligence for M&A framework, an easy-to-follow commercial due diligence checklist, and the right software.

 Commercial due diligence (CDD) analyzes a company’s internal and external operations, value, and growth potential for M&A. CDD goes beyond reviewing the financial health — it covers all facets of the business, including its competitors and the market itself.